JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 special_list = [:avrg_error => data -> mean(data["error"])]
 res = collect_results(
       datadir("results"),
-      black_list = black_list,
+      black_list = bl,
-      special_list = special_list
+      special_list = special_list,
+      subfolders = true
 )

-deletecols!(res, :path) # don't show path this time
+select!(res, Not(:path)) # don't show path this time
 ```

 As you see here we used [`collect_results`](@ref) instead of the in-place version, since there already exists a `DataFrame` with all results processed (and thus everything would be skipped).

 ## Adapting to new data/parameters
 We once again continue from the above example.
-But we suddenly realize that we need to run some new simulations with some new parameters that _do not exist_ in the old simulations...
+But we no we need to run some new simulations with some new parameters that _do not exist_ in the old simulations...
 Well, DrWatson says "no problem!" :)

 Let's save these new parameters in a different subfolder, to have a neatly organized project:
 ```@example customizing